Erik-Donath/minecraft-account-viewer/README.md

 ## 📝 Usage

 - Select **Java** or **Bedrock**.
-- Choose the identifier type (Username, UUID, XUID, or FUID).
+- Choose the identifier type (Username, Gametag, UUID, XUID, or FUID).
 - Enter the value and click **Search**.
 - View account details, skins, and linked account information.